 As part of our response to COVID-19, this location is temporarily being shared by two specialized programs.
 Please see below for the days and times appropriate for you.

 Safe Harbor Health Center

 184 South Winooski Avenue

-At this CHCB site, we offer Homeless Healthcare Program services including medical and behavioral health/psychiatry at no-cost, with walk-in appointments, for adults and families experiencing homelessness.
+At this CHCB site, we offer Homeless Healthcare Program services including medical and behavioral health/psychiatry at no-cost for adults and families experiencing homelessness.

 Medical, Psychiatry & Behavioral Health

 Safe Harbor Homeless Healthcare Program

 Friday8:00am – 4:00pm